ADDITIONAL LOCAL RESOURCES

 - To assess the level of risk to the children (and the non abusive parent / carer);

 - To empower the adult victim to protect themselves, their children and any other dependants;

-- To hold the abusive partner accountable for the violence and provide opportunities for change.
+- To hold the abusive partner accountable for their abusive behaviour and provide opportunities for change.

 Clarity about information sharing is essential and all agencies, including all refuge projects and non statutory services, should ensure that in sharing information they do so in line with agreed local protocols - see Information Sharing Procedure.

 Professionals must ensure that their efforts to support victims do not trigger an escalation of abuse; care should be taken to discuss domestic abuse only when the child or adult victim are safely on their own.
 However, it is essential that professionals are realistic and honest about the limits of confidentiality.
 In some cases a child may be in need of immediate protection, and a referral will need to be made to Doncaster Children's Services Trust.